Harshita-Nimje/flow_nodes/README.md

 # Flow_Nodes

-This project is a React-based user interface component designed to visually construct and manage conversational flows using a node-based system.
+This project is a user interface component designed to visually construct and manage conversational flows using a node-based system.
 Built with React, TypeScript, and React Flow, the NodePalette component provides a structured sidebar (palette) where users can add various types of nodes to their flow diagram and export the resulting configuration.

 ## Features